 - Some older adventure strips from The Beano featured characters like this such as Morgyn the Mighty.

 - Captain Marvel's tagline "World's Mightiest Mortal" originated when he was with Fawcett and there were no real contenders for the title other than Black Adam and (possibly) King Kull.
 Even when DC licensed the character, he was envisioned as living in the "Earth-S" monoverse and didn't really cross over with the other DC characters much until after the events of Crisis on Infinite Earths merged it with those containing Earths 1, 2, 4, and X. This is another case where Depending on the Writer is in full effect (their actual strength is usually treated as Too Close To Call, but The Big Red Cheese is likely to win a contest of opposed strength because of the "magic" clause in Superman's vulnerabilities).
+Most depictions have them exactly even (or so close that they might as well be) in terms of their basic Flying Brick powers; Captain Marvel's advantage is his magical nature (and ability to call down magical lightning), while Superman has long-range attacks in his arsenal like heat vision and freezing breath.

 - Thundra is another Marvel character, she is the worlds strongest woman in her timeline.